owenbcoding/old-p4/README.md

 python3 manage.py runsever

+# Steps For setting up skeleton project
+- Create the heroku App
+- Attach the PostgreSQL Database
+- Prepare our enviroment and settings.py file
+- Get our static and media files stored on cloudinary

 # For testing & Setting up Database stuff
 - Migration commands for Setting up the data base
 - python3 manage.py runsever